I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pep_x/ns-pep_x-_pep_ppm_perf_set_state.md

 <li>Above the guaranteed performance level, the platform must provide the guaranteed performance level.
 The platform should attempt to provide up to the desired performance level, if current operating conditions allow for it, but it is not required to do so. </li>
 </ul>

-`MaximumPerformanceState`

-On input, the new requested maximum performance state.
-This state is defined as the absolute maximum instantaneous performance level at which the processor may run.
-The OS may set Maximum performance to any performance value in the range [Lowest Performance, Highest Performance], inclusive.

-`MinimumPerformanceState`

-On input, the new requested minimum performance state.
-This state is  defined as the absolute minimum instantaneous performance level at which  the processor may run.
-The operating system may set this value to any performance value in the range [Lowest Performance, Guaranteed Performance], inclusive.
-Minimum performance must never be set to a value higher than maximum performance.

 ## Requirements
 | &nbsp; | &nbsp; |